Crochet tools for beginners

 You'll need some yarn to get started with, but again there's an awful lot of choice out there!
 You'll want to start with something that's not too fine, and not too thick – a DK (double knitting) or Aran weight yarn is probably the best choice.

-Picking up some cheap acrylic yarn is a good choice, not only for price but also because it's normally very even and good for practicing with - If you want some inspiration check out our pick of the best acrylic yarns!
+Picking up some cheap acrylic yarn is a good choice, not only for price but also because it's normally very even and good for practising with.
+If you want some inspiration check out our pick of the best acrylic yarns!

 You can easily buy yarn online from retailers such as LoveCrafts (check out our guide on Best places to buy yarn online for more options), but don't forget to check out your local charity shops or thrift stores for second hand yarn too!